mdelozzo/uq-course/docs/lectures/index.md

 - Uncertain parameters (dimensions, physical properties, ...).

-Subject to these uncertainties, the model generates an output that is in turn uncertain.
+Subject to these uncertainties,
+**the model generates an output that is in turn uncertain**.

+!!! example

+    Let us consider a model $f$ calculating the temperature difference between today and the dayf after tomorrow).
+    Its input variable $x_1$ defining the temperature now can be considered as correct as measured with a thermometer, but the input variable $x_2$ defining the temperature at the same time the day after tomorrow is uncertain, because it comes from a weather forecast.
+Then, the output $y:=f(x_1,x_2)$ is uncertain.

 ## Types of uncertainties

+Because these uncertainties have different types, we may want to classify them in order to propose specific analyses.

 ### Epistemic vs. aleatory

-Because these uncertainties have different types, we may want to classify them in order to propose specific analyses.

 We often consider two types of uncertainties: aleatory and epistemic.